History of slavery: New Zealand

-Before the arrival of European settlers, each Maori tribe (iwi) considered itself a separate entity equivalent to a nation.
-In the traditional Maori society of Aotearoa, prisoners of war became taurekareka, slaves – unless released, ransomed or eaten.
+Before the arrival of European settlers, New Zealand comprised many individual polities, with each Māori tribe (iwi) a separate entity equivalent to a nation.
+In the traditional Māori society of Aotearoa, prisoners of war became taurekareka, slaves – unless released, ransomed or eaten.
 With some exceptions, the child of a slave remained a slave.

-As far as it is possible to tell, slavery seems to have increased in the early-19th century with increased numbers of prisoners being taken by Maori military leaders (such as Hongi Hika and Te Rauparaha) to satisfy the need for labor in the Musket Wars, to supply whalers and traders with food, flax and timber in return for western goods.
+As far as it is possible to tell, slavery seems to have increased in the early-19th century with increased numbers of prisoners being taken by Māori military leaders (such as Hongi Hika and Te Rauparaha) to satisfy the need for labor in the Musket Wars, to supply whalers and traders with food, flax and timber in return for western goods.
 The intertribal Musket Wars lasted from 1807 to 1843; northern tribes who had acquired muskets captured large numbers of slaves.
-About 20,000 Maori died in the wars.
+About 20,000 Māori died in the wars.
 An unknown number of slaves were captured.
 Northern tribes used slaves (called mokai) to grow large areas of potatoes for trade with visiting ships.
 Chiefs started an extensive sex trade in the Bay of Islands in the 1830s, using mainly slave girls.
 By 1835 about 70 to 80 ships per year called into the port.
 One French captain described the impossibility of getting rid of the girls who swarmed over his ship, outnumbering his crew of 70 by 3 to 1.
 All payments to the girls were stolen by the chief.
 By 1833 Christianity had become established in the north of New Zealand, and large numbers of slaves were freed.

 Slavery was outlawed in 1840 via the Treaty of Waitangi, although it did not end completely until government was effectively extended over the whole of the country with the defeat of the King movement in the Wars of the mid-1860s.